DLR-RM/RAFCON/README.rst

    pip2 install rafcon --user

 The ``--user`` flag is optional.
-If not set, RAFCON is installed globally (in this case you normaly need to have root priviledges).
+If not set, RAFCON is installed globally (in this case you normaly need to have root privileges).

 Of course you can also directly use the RAFCON sources from GitHub.